Fabiomorais87/liferay-learn/docs/dxp/latest/ja/site-building/creating-pages/page-settings/configuring-individual-pages.md

 **Name:** The title that appears in the browser's title bar, and how the page is identified in the navigation

-**Hidden from Navigation Menu Widget:** Whether to include the page in the navigation.
+**Hidden from Menu Display Widget:** Whether to include the page in the navigation.

 **Friendly URL:** Defines the page's link.
 It's best practice to have the URL match the name of the Page, so you should update both fields at the same time.